jraut/mungler/README.md

 - Pipe output to a textfile if a sourcemap is needed (ie. for partial updates later on).

 ### Options:
 `-R, --recursive` Scans recursively when given a path.
-If no files have been given, scans from current path.

 `-i, --skipped [files]` List of files to be skipped.
 Defaults currently to *vendor*, which leaves third party sources untouched.

 `-r, --reverse, --reversemap [mapfile]` Revert changes.
 Needs a mapfile which is generated as the default output.
 Needs a map file.  **Not fully implemented**

 `-m, --map [mapfile]` Use a mapfile from a previous run.
 Good for gradually adding / updating files. ie. `singlepage.html -m mapfileOfBigProject.txt` mungles a singlepage.html file in accordance to a bigger project which has been mungled earlier.
 Remember to capture the output to a textfile to facilitate sourcemapping.

 `-s, --soft [files]` Do not search for new variables from given files. ie. `jsclient.js -s serverpage.php` Mungles the js-file first.
 The variables and other names in serverpage.php are not touched, except the ones which appear to be ajax-parameters used in jsclient.js.